bcantillano/INST377_Food_Inspection/README.md

 ## [User Manual](docs/user.md)

 # Developer Manual
-- How to install application and all dependencies
+- How to install application and all dependencies?
-- How to run our application on a server
+- How to run our application on a server?
-- How to run any tests we have written for our software
+- How to run any tests we have written for our software?
-- The API for our server application - all GET, POST, PATCH, etc endpoints - and what each do
+- The API for our server application - all GET, POST, PATCH, etc endpoints - and what each do?
-- Known bugs/road-map for future development
+- Known bugs/road-map for future development?